KennyClayton/Capstone-Back-End/README.md

 - HTML

-## Installation
+## Installations and Startup
-How to install and set up the project.
-Include any prerequisites or dependencies that need to be installed beforehand.

-1. Download and install Node.js from here: https://nodejs.org/en/download
+To run this application on your device, you'll need to install Git and Node.js from https://git-scm.com/ and https://nodejs.org/en/download

-2. Clone the repository by opening a command prompt and running this command:
+1. Clone the repository by opening Git Bash and running this command:
     ```bash
     git clone https://github.com/KennyClayton/Capstone-Back-End.git
     ```

-3. Navigate to the project directory with this command:
+2. Navigate to the project directory with this command:
     ```bash
     cd Capstone-Back-End/client
     ```

-4. Install dependencies.
+3. Install dependencies.
 This command will download and install all dependencies listed in the package.json file:
     ```bash
     npm install
     ```